Gallbladder Removal Surgery Complications

 Personal Injury Claims for Medical Negligence

 If you or someone you know has experienced serious injuries as a result of gallbladder removal surgery, you may be entitled to legal compensation.
-To fully understand your rights, call (713) 932-0777 for a free case evaluation with an experienced personal injury attorney.
+To fully understand your rights, call (713) 932-0777 for a free case evaluation with a medical malpractice lawyer.
 Since 1979, Simmons and Fletcher, P.C., has help individuals injured due to the negligence of others.
 Contact us today for more information on your medical malpractice claim at (713) 932-0777.